How Puff Pastry Is Made

 Do You Need to Make Your Own Puff Pastry?

-First, the rolling technique required to form those 1,000-plus layers is fairly elaborate.
-The layers need to be folded in a particular way, usually in either a three-fold or a four-fold technique, which is repeated several times.
+The rolling technique required to form those 1,000-plus layers is fairly elaborate: The layers need to be folded in a particular way, usually in either a three-fold or a four-fold technique, which is repeated several times.

-Moreover, because the butter must be cool, it takes considerable pressure to roll it flat.
-Furthermore, the dough needs to chill in between each round of rolling and folding.
-Thus, not only is the effort physically demanding, it's time-consuming, too.
+Because the butter must be cool, it takes considerable pressure to roll it flat.
+Also, the dough needs to chill in between each round of rolling and folding.
+The effort is physically demanding and time-consuming.

-Demanding, repetitive work like that is exactly what machines were invented for, though.
-The machine is able to roll out the sheets perfectly even, with the butter distributed uniformly throughout, and so on.
-In short, unless you're in culinary school or you enjoy taking on new culinary endeavors, you don't need to make your own puff pastry.
+Taxing, repetitive work like this is exactly what machines were invented for!
+The machine is able to roll out perfectly even sheets, with the butter distributed uniformly throughout.
+Store-bought, frozen puff pastry is just fine.